Carbon Intensity - Great River Energy

 Carbon Intensity

-Great River Energy provides its member-owner cooperatives with carbon intensity values based on 2022 data1.
-These values, also known as emission rates, can be used by Great River Energy all-requirements members and their electric consumers to estimate the amount of carbon emissions associated with that energy (referred to under greenhouse gas reporting frameworks as scope 2 emissions).
+Great River Energy provides its member-owner cooperatives with carbon intensity values based on 2022 and 2023 data1.
+These values, also known as emission rates, can be used by Great River Energy all-requirements members and their electric consumers to estimate the amount of carbon emissions associated with that energy (referred to under greenhouse gas reporting protocol as scope 2 emissions).

 These values are based on the total amount of carbon emissions associated with Great River Energy’s portfolio of owned fossil-fueled generating facilities, power purchase agreements – including Rainbow Energy and all renewable energy; divided by the amount of energy delivered to all-requirements members.
 These values do not account for energy obtained by member-owner cooperatives from other resources such as member-owned renewable resources or other member-specific contracts for energy.